Dook97/samoro.st/site/content/bookmarks/_index.en.md

 Sometimes I happen to find something on the Internet, which I believe could be *interesting or inspiring* to others.
-I'll keep references to such findings on this page, each with a short explanation.
+I'll keep references to such findings on this page, each with a short description.

 ## Life